 The benefits of fluoride in preventing tooth decay are well documented, but it’s time to revisit community water fluoridation in light of new research.
-Scientists are coming together to raise the alarm about fluoridated drinking water.
+To that end, scientists are coming together to raise the alarm about fluoridated drinking water.
 The data show fluoride consumed from drinking water may have adverse neurological health impacts — especially among children.

 It’s why Food & Water Watch, alongside groups including Fluoride Action Network and American Academy of Environmental Medicine, filed a petition in 2016 asking the U.S. Environmental Protection Agency (EPA) to limit or ban fluoridation.
 We’ve since taken them to court.

-The Risks To Children Outweigh The Benefits Of Water Fluoridation
+The Risks to Children Outweigh the Benefits of Water Fluoridation

-Another Canadian study found formula-fed infants in regions with fluoridated drinking water had lower non-verbal intelligence scores, compared to those living in non-fluoridated regions.
+Another Canadian study found formula-fed infants in regions with fluoridated drinking water had lower non-verbal intelligence scores compared to those living in non-fluoridated regions.
 Because formula-fed infants consume more water than breastfed infants, and therefore more fluoride when living in fluoridated areas, they tend to be at greater risk of elevated fluoride exposure.

-The EPA Hasn’t Considered The Neurotoxic Effects Of Fluoridation
+The EPA Hasn’t Considered the Neurotoxic Effects of Fluoridation

 Even at lower fluoride concentrations where drinking water is “optimally fluoridated” to prevent tooth decay (0.7 mg/L), formula-fed infants could experience adverse IQ outcomes.
 Considering the benefits but not the drawbacks, as EPA has done with fluoridation, isn’t sound science or good policymaking.